Ever seen price return to a supply or demand zone, fail to form a pin bar or engulfing pattern, but then reverse anyway?

 The break higher hands the SM a boatload of buyers to fill their positions with – after all, sellers need buyers, right?

-They follow the same game plan, just… flipped around.
+They follow the same plan, just… flipped around.

 The smart money buys into the selling instead of selling into the buying.